wheelercj/til/content/posts/docker.md

 ## pushing images to Docker Hub

-1. Make sure Docker Desktop is running.
+1. Make sure the Docker engine is running, such as by opening Docker Desktop.
 2. `docker login -u userName` and then enter an access token in place of a password.
 3. `docker compose build`
 4. `docker tag appName userName/appName`